Who is Cornelia Connelly?

 Cornelia Peacock was born January 15, 1809 in Philadelphia, Penn.
-In 1831, she married Pierce Connelly.
-Pierce was a minister and together they had five children, two of which died at a young age.
+In 1831, she married a minister, Pierce Connelly.
+Together they had five children, two of which died at a young age.

 Cornelia and Pierce were devoutly religious, finding strength and peace through prayer and reflection.
 Deep faith in God sustained Cornelia throughout her life.

-Cornelia then moved to England and became the foundress of a new congregation of women, The Society of the Holy Child Jesus.
+Then in 1846, after the family had relocated to England, Cornelia founded a new congregation of women, The Society of the Holy Child Jesus.

 Their primary ministry was education for the mill workers, mostly girls, and poor children of England.
 Through night and Sunday classes, the sisters provided education to this previously overlooked population of students.